cirruslabs/cirrus-cli/STARLARK.md

     script: make
 ```

-You might ask why not simply use the YAML format then?
-Well, with Starlark, you can actually generate parts of the configuration dynamically, based on some external conditions.
-For example, by [making a HTTP request](#http) and checking the previous build status.
+You might ask why not simply use the YAML format here?
+With Starlark, you can generate parts of the configuration dynamically based on some external conditions: by [making an HTTP request](#http) to check the previous build status or by [parsing files inside the repository](#fs) to pick up some common settings (for example, parse `package.json` to see if it contains `lint` script and generate a linting task).

 And even more importantly: with the [module loading](#module-loading) you can re-use other people's code to avoid wasting time on things written from scratch.
 For example, there are official [task helpers](https://github.com/cirrus-templates/helpers) available that reduce the boilerplate when generating tasks: